hl7ch/ch-emed/input/pagecontent/dosage.md

 #### Normal Dosing - Narrative
 The narrative dosage instructions is represented in the `Dosage.text` element.

-Dosing example where no structured form is provided:
+Dosing example where no structured form (of the timing event) is provided:

 {:class="table table-bordered"}
 <table>